sotayamashita/ai-sandbox/experiments/rag-md-duckdb/README.md

 2. User questions are also embedded to find relevant matches
 3. The HNSW (Hierarchical Navigable Small World) index enables efficient similarity search
 4. Retrieved context is combined with the question in a prompt template
+5. Source IDs are included with each retrieved document for attribution
-5. The LLM (Gemini-1.5-Flash) generates a response based on the prompt
+6. The LLM (Gemini-1.5-Flash) generates a response based on the prompt with source context
-6. The parser extracts the final answer from the LLM response
+7. The parser extracts the final answer from the LLM response

 ## Setup